 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 - ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an easy-to-print introduction to breast cancer.
-This free fact sheet is available as a PDF, so it is easy to print out.
+This free fact sheet is available as a PDF, so it is easy to print.

 - ASCO Answers Guide: Get this free 52-page booklet that helps you better understand this disease and treatment options.
-The booklet is available as a PDF, so it is easy to print out.
+The booklet is available as a PDF, so it is easy to print.